 This Monitoring and Reporting Program (MRP) describes requirements for monitoring a groundwater extraction and treatment system.
 This MRP is issued pursuant to Water Code Section 13267.
 The Discharger shall not implement any changes to this MRP unless and until a revised MRP is issued by the Executive Officer.
-As appropriate, Regional Board staff shall approve specific sample station locations prior to implementation of sampling activities.
+As appropriate, California Regional Water Quality Control Board, Central Valley Region (Central Valley Water Board) staff shall approve specific sample station locations prior to implementation of sampling activities.
+This Monitoring and Reporting Program is in addition to routine groundwater monitoring prescribed by Monitoring and Reporting Program No. R5-2007-0826.